redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_autorelease.md

 The `replaces` field is optional and it specifies the bundle that the new bundle replaces in the update graph.

+The `defaultChannel` field allows to specify which channel should be the default for installing an operator.
+This eliminates the need to manually edit catalog templates after the auto-release process.

 ### File structure
 The schema of the file is available here: [release-config.yaml schema](https://github.com/redhat-openshift-ecosystem/operator-pipelines/blob/main/operatorcert/schemas/release-config-schema.json).
 The schema is validated automatically in the pipeline and the PR will fail with explanations if the file is not valid.

 Here is a summary of the file structure:

+* `defaultChannel` - the default channel for the operator package (**Optional**).
+If not specified, defaults to the first channel listed in the first catalog template.
 * The top-level key is `catalog_templates` which is a list of objects.
 * Each object has the following keys:
     * `template_name` - the name of the catalog template file in the `catalog-templates` directory.